d-krupke/cpsat-primer/01_installation.md

 GPU being unnecessary.

 In terms of CPU power, the key is balancing the number of cores with the performance of each individual core.
-CP-SAT leverages all available cores, implementing different strategies on each.
+CP-SAT leverages all available cores by default, implementing different strategies on each.
 [Depending on the number of cores, CP-SAT will behave differently](https://github.com/google/or-tools/blob/main/ortools/sat/docs/troubleshooting.md#improving-performance-with-multiple-workers).
 However, the effectiveness of these strategies can vary, and it is usually not apparent which one will be most effective.
 A higher single-core performance